 Derek moved along the lakeshore as Lycanth had his spines scrubbed.
 He scanned the faces for Allison, barely recognizing her with her wet hair plastered to her face and neck.
 She was standing quite close to bronze Geneth, allowing his dark-haired rider to show her just how he liked his hide scratched.

 McCall had been an accidental candidate some years back -- his mother, Melissa, was a fine journeyman healer who had worked at a handful of weyrs.
-They’d been stationed at Fort when Scott was selected from the stands and found himself paired with a handsome bronze.
+They’d been stationed at Fort when Scott was selected as a candidate and Impressed a handsome bronze.

 The mother and son were close enough that she’d made his transfer from Fort a stipulation of her own move to Beacon… Derek could appreciate the family connection better than most.